Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Results

-\textbf{Do CLIP features help?} The \textit{DETR3D+Trans+CLIP} method trained on ScanRefer achieves an accuracy of 24.78\% and 13.34\% on RIORefer for the Acc@.25 and Acc@.5 measures, respectively.
-Conversely, when trained on RIORefer, the method achieves an accuracy of 33.34\% and 19.48\% on ScanRefer.
-These results indicate that the \textit{DETR3D+Trans+CLIP} method consistently outperforms other methods in the cross-dataset 3D visual grounding task.
-Comparing these results with the \textit{DETR3D+Trans} model, which achieves 23.27\% and 12.31\% on RIORefer (val) and 31.33\% and 18.60\% on ScanRefer (val) for the Acc@.25 and Acc@.5 measures, we found our proposed method effectively uses CLIP features for cross-dataset 3D visual grounding.
-These findings highlight the potential of incorporating CLIP features to improve the performance of 3D visual grounding models in handling dataset variations.
+\textbf{Effects of the CLIP-based multi-view image module.} The \textit{Ours} method using the CLIP-based multi-view image module trained on ScanRefer achieves the respective accuracies of 24.78\% and 13.34\% on RIORefer for the Acc@.25 and Acc@.5 measures.
+Conversely, when trained on RIORefer, the method achieves accuracies of 33.34\% and 19.48\% on ScanRefer.
+Furthermore, our method consistently outperformed \textit{DETR3D+Trans} which uses no CLIP module, across overall and even unique and multiple categories.
+These findings highlight the potential of incorporating CLIP-based multi-view image features to improve the performance of 3D visual grounding models for accommodating dataset variations.

-\textbf{Do transformer-based localization module help?} We will see how well the transformer-based localization module that combines language and 3D features performs well on Cross3DVG data.
-By comparing the results of \textit{VoteNet+MLP} with \textit{VoteNet+Trans}, we observed that \textit{VoteNet+Trans} performs better on both datasets.
-This indicates that the transformer-based localization module, which combines language and 3D features, is more effective for the Cross3DVG task than the MLP-based module (\textit{VoteNet+MLP}).
-These findings suggest that the transformer architecture is well-suited for associating language and 3D features in the cross-dataset setting, similar to its effectiveness in single-dataset 3D visual grounding tasks.
+\textbf{Effects of better object localization modules.} A better object localization module can illustrate the improvement of the cross-dataset 3D visual grounding.
+We observed that \textit{VoteNet+Trans} consistently performed better than \textit{VoteNet+MLP} for both datasets.
+This finding suggests that the transformer-based localization module, with integrated language and 3D features, is more effective for the Cross3DVG task than the MLP-based module.
+Developing a better object localization module is expected to be crucially important for the success of Cross3DVG.